kide-vm/kide/lib/compiler/README.md

 - the static part are objects like the constants, but also defined classes and their methods
 - the dynamic part is the code, which is stored as streams of instructions in the CompiledMethod

-Too make things a little simpler, we create a very high level instruction stream at first and then run transformation and optimisation passes on the stream to improve it.
+Too make things a little simpler, we create a very high level instruction stream at first and then run transformation and optimization passes on the stream to improve it.

 Each ast class gets a compile method that does the compilation.

 #### Compiled Method and Instructions

 The first argument to the compile method is the CompiledMethod.